sudosoph/docs/content/modules/threat-x/overview/_index.md

 ## Other things to note

-Naturally, you can see ThreatX is on your site by looking at the Overview page in Aperture, Section management console.
+Naturally, you can see ThreatX is on your site by looking at the Overview page in Section Console, Section management console.

 The Section platform writes a log for each HTTP request that passes through ThreatX.
 These will be available in our powerful Kibana interface alongside logs from all of the other proxies in your stack.